kamilfranek/kamilfranek.github.io/_posts/2020-03-13-best-charts-for-income-statement-presentation-and-analysis.md

 - <span style="color:#d7141a">**Shows selected P&L items separately out of the context of the whole p&L**</span>
 - <span style="color:#d7141a">**It can be confusing to interpret without absolute numbers.**</span>

-## 🔵Chart #5: Scatter plot of income statement changes vs. the previous period
+## 🔵 Chart #5: Scatter plot of income statement changes vs. the previous period

 I have to admit I like scatter plots (or bubble charts) a lot. **It is not an easy chart to digest**, **but if I should name one visualization that gave me over the years the most insights and "aha" moments, that would be scatter-plot.** But there is a price for that because a scatter plot is **not easy to read and understand.** You cannot just skim through it.
 It requires a careful explanation of what relative position of each data point means.